sindiga-dev/Q-kao-Recipes/README.md

 ### Technology used

-- React- Buid structure styling, fetching and adding components
+- React- Buid structure styling, fetching and adding components<br>

-- CSS - which was used to style the page
+- CSS - which was used to style the page<br>

 - API- i used an api from the mealDB